TusKANNy/seismic/README.md

 ### 🏆 Best Results

 Seismic is an approximate algorithm designed for high-performance retrieval over learned sparse representations.
 We provide **pre-optimized configurations** for several common datasets, e.g., MsMarco.
-Check the detailed documentation in [docs/BestResults.md](docs/BestResults.md) and the available optimized configuratios in [experiments/best_configs](experiments/best_configs).
+Check the detailed documentation in [docs/BestResults.md](docs/BestResults.md) and the available optimized configurations in [experiments/best_configs](experiments/best_configs).